bidhya/verse/Updates.md

 # Updates to codebase in reverse chronological order
 ====================================================
+## Mar 11, 2024
+- Removed "RES" resolution from all scripts to simplify the code for 1-km LIS only data
+- Removed "lis" subfolder of input files
+- Converted Extract_LIS_1km.ipynb  to Extract_LIS.py script
+- Prototyping on GFix branch for sigmawrfG, cloud cover, etc.

 ## Nov 19, 2024
 - Adding option to run on one pixel